OS map ref: SK 878075/894058 (Sheet 141)

 Dogs are not permitted on the Egleton area of the nature reserve due to the sensitive wildlife.

-Dogs are permitted on the Lyndon area of the nature reserve but only under strict control - able to bring to heel at all times.
+Dogs are permitted on the Lyndon area of the nature reserve but on short leads only.

 Rutland Water Nature Reserve is unique in that it was declared a reserve before it existed.
 The wildlife potential of the proposed reservoir was recognised as early as 1969; reserve boundaries and the construction of lagoons were formulated in 1972 and in 1975 the Trust signed a management agreement with the Anglian Water Authority.
 In 2002 the areas managed by the Wildlife Trust were increased to include Barnsdale, Armley, and Hambleton Woods and Berrybutts Spinney.